New Jersey Devils Need Coaching Change After Nightmare Start

 Paul Maclean

 He would be a bit of a darkhorse candidate to replace Hynes.
 Maclean hasn’t been an NHL head coach since 2014-15 when he was let go by the Ottawa Senators.
-He landed on his feet as an assistant under Bruce Boudreau in Anaheim but didn’t have his contracted renewed by the Ducks in 2017 (he’s been unemployed since).
+He landed on his feet as an assistant under Bruce Boudreau in Anaheim but didn’t have his contract renewed by the Ducks in 2017 (he’s been unemployed since).

 Related: Devils’ John Hynes Squarely on the Hot Seat